Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Once you have installed Wappalyzer, icons will display in your browser menu identifying which software is being used by all the sites you visit …
+After installing the Wappalyzer extension on your browser, icons will appear in your browser identifying which technologies are being used by the sites you visit …

-If you see the WordPress icon on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon displayed on the browser menu (as the above screenshot shows), then the site has been built with WordPress.

 SpyBar